lucifer9973/Intelligent-Document-Assistant/README.md

 # Intelligent Document Assistant

 An AI-powered agent that reads, understands, and analyzes documents intelligently.
 Upload PDFs, Word docs, research papers, or any text document and ask questions about them - getting instant, accurate answers with source citations.
+(every thing is Documneted so noone will have any problem)
 ## 🎯 Key Features

 - **Multi-Format Support**: PDF, DOCX, TXT, PPTX